 Penny has over 25 years of experience working with visually impaired people.
-She has worked for national and local charities and for several years ran her own rehabilitation and training company that was nominated for several awards.
+She has worked on contracts in local authorities and education and for national and local charities.
+For several years she ran her own rehabilitation and training company that was nominated for several awards.

-During her career she has worked closely with several special education needs departments within the North East and has assisted many children and young people to learn essential life skills such as mobility, independent travel and kitchen skills.
-She has also worked closely with young visually impaired adults looking for employment and has a wealth of knowledge and a good network of contacts in the visual impairment field.
+During her career, she has worked closely with several special education needs departments within the North East and has assisted many children and young people to learn essential life skills such as mobility, independent travel, and kitchen/life skills.
+She has also worked with young visually impaired adults looking for employment and has a wealth of knowledge and a professional network of contacts in the visual impairment field.

 Penny has a passion to create innovative programmes to support children and young people grow in confidence and realise their potential.

 Being part of North East Sight Matters Ltd gives Penny and the team the opportunity to utilise their skills and experience and to offer the children and young people of the North East a great chance to learn and have fun along the way.

 Caroline began her career working within Social Services, from this role she developed an interest in working with and supporting people with visual impairments.
 Consequently, she trained and successfully qualified as a Vision Rehabilitation Officer in 1989.

 For several years, Caroline then worked in Cleveland.
 She worked within a specialist office undertaking assessments and providing rehabilitation training for individuals with visual impairments.

 In 1996 she took the opportunity to join Henshaws Society for the Blind as a lecturer delivering modules on the Diploma in Rehabilitation Studies.
 At this time she also formed NEVIS (North East Vision Impairment Services).

 She has undertaken rehabilitation/habilitation training with visually impaired people of all ages and has delivered vision impairment awareness training to a variety of staff including social workers, occupational therapists, teachers, lecturers and care staff.